dat-ecosystem-archive/dat-js/README.md

 Creates a new dat object.
 The options passed here will be default for any dats created using the `add` method.

  * `options`: any options you can pass to [mafintosh/hyperdrive](https://github.com/mafintosh/hyperdrive).
 These options will become default for all dats.
 In addition it has the following:
-  * `signalhub`: An optional string or array of strings for [signalhubws](https://github.com/soyuka/signalhubws) servers to use for WebRTC
+  * `signalhub`: An optional string or array of strings for [signalhubws](https://github.com/soyuka/signalhubws) servers to use for WebRTC.
+Note that this isn't compatible with older `signalhub` servers.
+These servers are used to discover and connect to WebRTC peers.
   * `gateway`: An optional string or array of strings for [dat-gateway](https://github.com/garbados/dat-gateway/) instances for websocket replication.
+This is used to proxy data from the rest of the dat network when there are no WebRTC peers available with your data.

 ### `dat.get(url, [options])`